sidneylafont/Steganography/README.md

         $ cd Steganography
         $ python decoder.py images/post.png

-Below are the images pre and post encoding (they look like the exact same picture):
+Below are the images pre and post encoding:

 ![pre1.jpg](/images/pre1.jpg)
 ![post.png](/images/post.png)

+They look like the exact same picture, yet the second one has the message "Steganography is really really cool" hidden in it.

 # Packages